-Kenya's highest court upholds law making gay sex illegal
+Kenyan court upholds law making gay sex illegal

 But Kenyan society has not been as eager to embrace same-sex relationships.

-"Life in Kenya as an LGBTQ person is most often lived in the closet, and when one comes out then the reality is often facing discrimination, violence, marginalization, and sometimes there are even more severe incidents, such as loss of life," says Waruguru Gaitho, a human rights lawyer at the National Gay and Lesbian Human Rights Commission (NGLHRC).
+"Life in Kenya as an LGBTQ person is most often lived in the closet, and when one comes out then the reality is often facing discrimination, violence, marginalization, and sometimes there are even more severe incidents, such as loss of life," Gaitho said.

 Phelix Kasanda, or Mama G as he is popularly known, says he lives a life of torment as gay man in Kenya.